hbrice/cis422project2/docs/getting_started.rst

 2.1.1.2 Build a schedule
 -------------------------

-At the admin page, the manager will navigate to the "Employees" tab from the navigation bar to begin building a schedule.
+At the managerial page, the user will navigate to the "Employees" tab from the navigation bar to begin building a schedule.
 This will instruct the user how to build a schedule as well as add and remove employees to and from the schedule.

 This page will list the employees, their email address, whether they have submitted their availability: Thumbs up icon indicated the employee has submitted their availability; Thumbs down icon  indicates that the employee has not submitted their availability.